TryItOnline/cixl/devlog/good_times.md

 ```

 ### That's It?
 There is more to come, but I figured this would make a good introduction to some of the choices made.
 Mixing time and time zones never made any sense to me, and all the conversion pixie dust in the world isn't going to fix that; they are better off being implemented as simple conversions.
-Consider unicode strings as a comparison; we generally don't tack the encoding onto byte strings just in case someone might want to go unicode in the future; what usually happens instead is that user code is asked to specify the encoding when the conversion happens.
+Consider unicode strings as a comparison; we generally don't tack encodings onto byte strings just in case someone might want to go unicode in the future; what usually happens instead is that user code is asked to specify the encoding at conversion time.
 We will have to see if I manage to talk myself into tackling week numbers, there are few things I hate more than throwing up.

 Give me a yell if something is unclear, wrong or missing.
 And please do consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.